os-assignments/os-assignments.github.io/versions/v1/content/supported-platforms/_index.md

-If you are using Windows and don't like working remotely with the Deparment Linux system, nor do you want to install Linux alongside Windows on your computer (dual boot),consider one of the following options:
+If you are using Windows and don't like working remotely with the Deparment Linux system, nor do you want to install Linux alongside Windows on your computer (dual boot), consider one of the following options.

 - Install and use the [Windows subsystem for Linux][wsl].
 - Install [VirtualBox][virtualbox] and run a virtual Linux machine.
 This [tutorial][installing-ubuntu-on-virtual-box] will cover how to install